gbif/pipelines/pipelines/export-gbif-hbase/README.md

   --table=prod_g_occurrence_snapshot &
 ```

-Once complete remove the `.temp-beam-*` files from the HDFS folder:
+If an attempt fails then `.temp-beam-*` will remain in the HDFS folder and can be removed with:
 ```
 sudo -u hdfs hdfs dfs -rm -r /pipelines/export-20190707/.temp*
 ```